britram/rains-prototype/draft-trammell-rains-protocol.md

 stripping other signatures from the reply.
 This behavior can be disabled by a client by specifying query option 7, allowing the client to do its own verification.

+# RAINS Publication Protocol {#protocol-publish}

+The protocol used by authorities to publish assertions to an authority service is a subset of the full RAINS protocol, with the following differences:

+- Servers only process assertion, shard, zone, and notification sections when connected to publishers; sending a query to a server via the publication procotol results in a 400 Bad Message notification.
+Servers only process notifications for capability negotiation purposes (see {{cbor-capabilities}}).
+- Publishers only process notification sections; sending a query or assertion to a publisher results in a 400 Bad Message notification.

 # Deployment Considerations